-Needs Assessment Impact 1.
-Indicate which of the instruments below were used in the LEA needs assessment process.
-School and/or district report card(s) Five Essentials Survey
+Needs Assessment Impact

+1. Indicate which of the instruments below were used in the LEA needs assessment process.\

+- A. School and/or district report card(s)

+- B. Five Essentials Survey

+- C. Student achievement data (disaggregated by student groups)

-D. Current recruitment and retention efforts and effectiveness data E. Professional development plan(s)
+- D. Current recruitment and retention efforts and effectiveness data

+- E. Professional development plan(s)

-F. School improvement plan(s)
+- F. School improvement plan(s)

-G. ESSA site based expenditure data
+- G. ESSA site based expenditure data

-ED School Climate Survey (EDSCLS)
+- H. ED School Climate Survey (EDSCLS)

-CDC School Health Index I.
+- I. CDC School Health Index

-National School Climate Center
+- J. National School Climate Center

-K. ASCD School Improvement Tool
+- K. ASCD School Improvement Tool

-Illinois Quality Framework and Supporting Rubric
+- L. Illinois Quality Framework and Supporting Rubric

+- M. 🗹 Other

 List and describe other instruments and/or processes that were used in the needs assessment.
-Communication audit and other in-house surveys to students, parents, and staff emanating from the COVID-19 pandemic that provided insights on student social-emotional and academic learning needs.
+In-house surveys to students, parents, and staff emanating on student social-emotional and academic learning needs.Audit of bilingual services done by Illinois Resource CenterAudit of well-being needs using Trauma Responsive Schools Implementation Assessment

 - 2. For each program for which funding is anticipated, provide a summary of the needs assessment results.
-Include the program goal(s) identified through the need assessment process, as applicable.
-Writing space appears if a program was selected on the Coordinated Funding page; to make changes in program funding, return to that page, revise, save the page and return to this page - i.
+Include the program goal(s) identified through the needs assessment process, as applicable. \ Writing space appears if a program was selected on the Coordinated Funding page; to make changes in program funding, return to that page, revise, save the page and return to this page. - i.
 Identify areas of need related to student achievement, subgroup performance, and resource inequities. - ii.
 Include any additional information relevant to this planning document.
 Provide targeted responses where noted. - iii.
-Describe how the needs assessment information will be used for identifying program goals and planning grant activities for each program as applicable. - A. Title I, Part A Improving Basic Programs
+Describe how the needs assessment information will be used for identifying program goals and planning grant activities for each program as applicable.

+A. Title I, Part A - Improving Basic Programs

 Glenbrook South High School operates a Targeted Assistance Program designed to provide academic interventions and other support for students at risk of school failure.
-Generally, subgroups that underperform their white or Asian peers include Hispanic, Black, low-income, and students with an Individual Education Program. the goal of the program is to ensure that students meet rigorous ac standards.

-Provide support to homeless children in grades 9-12 at Glenbrook South High School that improves attendance and engages homeless students in the general school curriculum on a consistent basis Homeless students' average attendance rate will match or exceed that of their non-homeless peers
+Generally, subgroups thatunderperform their white or Asian peers include Hispanic, Black, low-income, and students with an Individual Education Program.
+The goal of the program is to ensure that students meet rigorous academicstandards.
+Provide support to homeless children in grades 9-12 at Glenbrook South High School that improves attendance and engages homeless students in the general school curriculum on a consistent basisHomeless students' average attendance rate will match or exceed that of their non-homeless peers.

-- B. Title I, Part A School Improvement Part 1003(a) - C. Title I, Part D Delinquent - D. Title I, Part D Neglected - E. Title I, Part D State Neglected/Delinquent - F. Title II, Part A Preparing, Training, and Recruiting
+B. Title I, Part A - School Improvement Part 1003

+- C. Title I, Part D Delinquent

+- D. Title I, Part D Neglected

+- E. Title I, Part D State Neglected/Delinquent

+F. Title II, Part A - Preparing, Training, and Recruiting

-Also identify needs assessment results, including description of strategies for closing any achievement gaps and for key professional development opportunit teachers and principals.
+Also identify needs assessment results, including description of strategies for closing any achievement gaps and for key professional development opportunities for teachers and principals.